quietj21/devops/README.md

 # Simple DevOps Project
+This is the feature1 branch
-This is the feature branch
+This is the second branch

 This Repository is a collection of Implementation documents.